 Typical Australia // Whilst you’re here, you must have a meat pie, some vegemite, a cherry ripe, Pavlova and so much more.
 For a decent meat pie in the city, try Bourke Street bakery or perhaps harry de wheels or pie face…. every pie is different and you have to explore.
 Why not add a sausage roll to this.
 Pick up some lamingtons, vegemite, twisties and other Aussie goodies in the local woolworths, coles or IGA.
 Do a bit of exploring but do make sure to cross off as many of the Aussie dishes as possible.
 (Don’t forget the tim tams).

-Things to See in Sydney
+Things to Do in Sydney at Night

 Check out another neighbourhood // Perhaps you are here for work?
 Perhaps just a quick stint!
 Sydney is large, it has so much more to offer than where your office/hotel is situated.
 Most suburbs and areas can be reached in under an hour by train.
 Check out Sydney’s more multicultural west.
 You can jump on a bus from the city and be in the iconic Bondi Beach.
 Hop a ferry and be in Manly.
 A short train journey can get you to the historic heart of western Sydney’s Parramatta.
 Walk across the bridge and check out the north of Sydney for something completely different.
 You can even get off-the-beaten-track and check out Sydney’s South beaches.
 The Inner West have some great, funky and creative areas to see.
 Explore the dining options and pubs in these various areas, walk off the dinner and explore something new.